-Now move your curser over the main image, you will that your curser turns to a crosshair.
+Now move your cursor over the main image, you will see that your cursor turns to a crosshair.
 From the very top of the image, click and drag this crosshair down.
 You will see three lines expand across the image.
 These are the extents of the effect of your filter.
 Drag so the lowermost point is just below the horizon.

 Underneath the histogram in the Develop module, you will now see a range of adjustment tools.
 These tools will work only within the confines of the graduated filter, leaving the rest of the image as is.

 - Make those puffy white clouds stand out more.